-The sector which shrank the most since 2018 was the educational services, health care, and social assistance sector.
+The sector which shrank the most since 2018 was the educational services, health care and social assistance sector.
 The sector shrank by 22%, which matches the decrease seen in primary care physicians over the same period.
 The government sector shrank and fell at a rate faster than the Missouri average.
 The government employment share of all jobs fell from 43.4% in 2018 to 37.7% in 2022.

 While the region's most important sector did shrink, the rapid increase in employment in the financial sector and transportation and warehousing sector means the region's economy is diversifying.
-The region's economy is growing less reliant on decisions the region has little control over in Jefferson City and the nation's capital.
-The diversification of the region's economy could mean the economy is going to become more stable in the future.
+The diversification of the region's economy could mean the economy is becoming more stable in the future.
 On the other hand, new jobs in the financial sector and transportation and warehousing may not be paying the same as the lost government jobs, and therefore the positive impact could be negligible.